Magellan (film): Plot

 In 1511, Ferdinand Magellan participates in the Capture of Malacca under the command of Afonso de Albuquerque and is injured in battle.
-He buys a Cebuano slave whom he names Enrique and brings him along upon his return to Portugal.
-Magellan is nursed back to health by Beatriz Barbosa, whom he marries, while Enrique continues to worship his native gods in secret.
-Years later, King Manuel I of Portugal rejects Magellan’s proposal to circumnavigate the globe to find a trade route that would avoid Spanish competitors, prompting Magellan to go to Spain instead, where his proposal is accepted.
-In 1519, he embarks on his voyage, leaving a pregnant Beatriz behind.
+Magellan buys a Cebuano slave, names him Enrique and takes him back to Portugal.
+Magellan is nursed back to health by Beatriz Barbosa, whom he marries, and Enrique secretly continues to worship his native gods.
+When King Manuel I of Portugal rejects Magellan's proposal to circumnavigate the globe to find a trade route that would avoid Spanish competitors, Magellan goes to Spain, where his proposal is accepted.
+In 1519, he embarks on his expedition.
+Beatriz, who is pregnant, remains in Portugal.

-Magellan faces multiple challenges while undertaking his voyage.
-He has a crewmember put to death for engaging in homosexual acts, and maroons another crew member and a priest on Patagonia for mutiny.
-Several mutinies lead to the loss of several ships, with crew members executed or tied up as punishment.
-As his fleet makes its way through the Pacific Ocean, the prolonged voyage leaves the crew in a dire condition.
-Magellan dreams of Beatriz informing him of the deaths of their child and herself.
+Magellan faces multiple challenges during his voyage.
+He executes a crew member for engaging in homosexual acts, and abandons another crew member and a priest in Patagonia for mutiny.
+Subsequent mutinies result in the loss of several ships and brutal punishments.
+The prolonged voyage in the Pacific Ocean severely weakens the crew.
+Magellan dreams of Beatriz informing him of the child's and her own deaths.

 Enrique spots the island of Cebu, lifting the crew's hopes.
-Going ashore, they are met by the local chieftain, Rajah Humabon, with Enrique acting as translator.
-With a Magellan brings a statuette of the Santo Niño and his personal stash of quince to Humabon's sick son in the hopes of curing him.
-When the boy recovers, Humabon's wife attributes the event to the Santo Niño, triggering celebrations in the community.
-Magellan and Humabon enter into a blood compact and convinces Humabon and his subjects to convert to Christianity.
-Within days however, Magellan and his crew draw the ire of the natives by burning the images of their anitos, as Humabon's wife, baptized under the name Juana, warns that they will face retribution from their gods.
+They go ashore and are met by the local chieftain, Rajah Humabon, and Enrique acts as a translator.
+Magellan presents a statuette of the Santo Niño and a gift of quince to Humabon's sick son.
+When the boy recovers, Humabon's wife attributes the healing to the Santo Niño, leading to celebrations in the community.
+Magellan and Humabon enter into a blood compact, and he persuades Humabon and his subjects to convert to Christianity.
+Within days, Magellan and his crew burn images of the anitos, provoking resistance by the natives.
+Humabon's wife, baptized as Juana, warns they will face retribution from their gods.

 Humabon instructs his men to spread rumors of the existence of Datu Lapu-Lapu, a wak-wak who preys on humans.
-Magellan, who dismisses Lapu-Lapu as a phantasm, is lured to fight him after being informed that he and his subjects are defying him.
-Magellan and his forces set off to battle, only to be wiped out as he staggers along the battlefield before collapsing.
-Enrique watches Humabon and his subjects carrying the corpse of one of Magellan's crew and his detached head in celebration, as he reveals in a voice-over that it was Humabon and his forces who attacked Magellan and that there was no Lapu-Lapu.
-Enrique also reveals that he participated in the massacre of most of Magellan's remaining men in order to regain his freedom.
+Magellan dismisses Lapu-Lapu as a phantasm but is lured to fight the creature after learning it and its subjects are defying him.
+Magellan and his forces are wiped out in the ensuing battle.
+Enrique watches Humabon and his subjects carry the corpse and detached head of one of Magellan's crew members in celebration, and he reveals in a voice-over Humabon orchestrated the attack, that Lapu-Lapu did not exist, and that he himself participated in killing most of Magellan's remaining men to regain his freedom.